 \subsection{Two-dimensional synthetic data}

-In addition to the 1-$d$ experiments from Section~\ref{Simulated_examples}, we show the performance of our approach on a $2$-$d$ synthetic dataset.
-We generate $m=20,449$ noisy observations in an expanded grid of $n_1=n_2=143$ equally spaced points in $\big[0, 10\big]$, employing $z(x_1,x_2)= z(x_1)+z(x_2)$, where both $z(x_1)$ and $z(x_2)$ correspond to the function used in Experiment 1.
-The noise variance was set to $\sigma^2_\varepsilon=.06$ and the sampler was run for $T=50,000$ iterations, with a burn-in of $10,000$.
+We study the performance of our approach on a $2$-$d$ synthetic dataset, by generating $m=20,449$ noisy observations in an expanded grid of $n_1=n_2=143$ equally spaced points in $\big[0, 10\big]$, employing $z(x_1,x_2)= z(x_1)+z(x_2)$, where both $z(x_1)$ and $z(x_2)$ correspond to the function used in Experiment 1.
+The noise variance is set to $\sigma^2_\varepsilon=.06$ and the sampler is run for $T=50,000$ iterations, with a burn-in of $10,000$.
 We use the same prior distributions of Experiment 1 for each of the length-scale processes and corresponding hyperparameters.

-Figure \ref{fig:2d} depict the true surface versus the posterior mean obtained from a 2-level AGP model (without interaction term), employing the Block-m-ELL-SS algorithm.
+Figure \ref{fig:2d} depicts the true surface versus the posterior mean obtained from a 2-level AGP model (without interaction term), employing the Block-m-ELL-SS algorithm.
 Our model is able to capture the smooth areas and edges of the surface.
 In addition, it provides information about the correlation structure along each axis (Figure~\ref{fig:2d}\subref{subfig:2dsimulated_fit}).
 The 2-level AGP correctly learns the varying correlation along the surface; for instance, the true function in the region $[ 5,6 ]\times [5,6]$ is constant, and in the same region, the 1-$d$ length-scale processes depict strong correlation.
 The required total computational time for this experiment was 99.26 minutes (19.67 in burn-in and 79.59 in non-burned).